-A pointer to an initial character sequence of the file name.
-The prefix argument can be null, or it can point to a string of up to five characters used as the first characters of the temporary file name.
+A pointer to an initial character sequence of the filename.
+The prefix argument can be null, or it can point to a string of up to five characters used as the first characters of the temporary filename.

 An optional argument that can be either 1 or 0.
 If you specify 1, tempnam returns the file specification in OpenVMS format.
 If you specify 0, tempnam returns the file specification in UNIX style format.
-For more information about UNIX style directory specifications, see Section 1.4.3.
+For more information about UNIX style directory specifications, see Section 1.3.3.

-The tempnam function generates file names for temporary files.
+The tempnam function generates filenames for temporary files.
 It allows you to control the choice of a directory.

 If the directory argument is null or points to a string that is not a pathname for an appropriate directory, the pathname defined as P_tmpdir in the <stdio.h> header file is used.
+For programs running under a detached process, the directory argument cannot be null.